Islim2022/README.md/READme.md

 # Hello World
-This is our Web-Fundamentals assignments for AXSOS Academy!
+This is our Web-Fundamentals assignments in AXSOS Academy!